dassencio/sudoku/README.md

     4 6 1 3 2 5
     3 2 5 6 1 4

-# Running the validation tests
+# Running the functional tests

 This repository comes with tests which can be used to validate the solver.
 These tests also illustrate the input format discussed above.